ionicprotocol/monorepo/.github/ISSUE_TEMPLATE/feature-request.md

 [ ] Yes
 [ ] No

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Describe the solution or new feature you'd like.  _How can we improve our product?
+What will bring more users to our protocol?_**

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.